-The swag bag I received was not heavy but thankfully the items were put in an larger bag (a bag in a bag) which made carrying everything else I received that much easier.
+The swag bag I received was not heavy but thankfully the items were put in a larger bag (a bag in a bag) which made carrying everything else I received that much easier.
 But if you aren’t lucky enough to get a swag bag you need to bring your own.
 There are a lot of vendors present with tons of great stuff to purchase.
 All of those little bags add up and will get heavier in your hand, especially if you’re buying product.
-Those full size bottles are weighty.
-Having your own tote or backpack to stuff your items will help keep you from losing bags and allow you to be hands free to do things like dance and take selfies with friends.
+Those full-size bottles are weighty.
+Having your own tote or backpack to stuff your items will help keep you from losing bags and allow you to be hands-free to do things like dance and take selfies with friends.

 Bring Your Own Food And Drink

 There are more than a thousand people at this event.
 There is a chance food and drink will run out and if you do get some it will probably cost more than usual.
 If you’re not interested in waiting on line 25 minutes only for the for the taco stand say they ran out when you’re 3 people from the order window (true story) then I suggest you bring your own goodies.
 This is a park so no one will check your bag.
 Bring whatever you need to keep your belly full until you leave.

 You need to have a plan of action.
 This is not an event where you figure it out when you get there.
 Do you want to get products from beauty row, pictures at selfie spots or try some new foods?
 Whatever it is get there earlier enough to do that, then worry about everything else.